ova2/dynamic-require-poc/README.md

 };
 ```

-The core logic in encapsulated in the `lazyloader.js`.
+The core logic for the event handling is encapsulated in the `lazyloader.js`.

 ```js
 /**